Lisa Ellen Goldberg Fellowship

 - Rising leaders in public service or evidence of previous impact on a critical public service issue

 - Playful imagination and enthusiasm for new ways of approaching old problems

-- Submit your Fellowship Application Essay along with your online application to NYU Wagner for Fall 2017.
-Fellowship applicants must also submit the one-minute video essay in order to be considered for fellows.
-Applications are due by the December 15 deadline.
+- Submit your Fellowship Application Essay along with your online application to NYU Wagner.
+The Fellowship Application Essay is included in the fellowship section of the online application; there is not a separate application.
+Fellowship applicants must also submit the one-minute video essay in the application in order to be considered.

-- Those selected as fellowship semi-finalists will be invited to participate in Skype interviews in mid-to-late February 2017.
+- Those selected as fellowship semi-finalists will be invited to participate in Zoom interviews with the Fellowship Selection Committee.

 Erin Worden is a sexual and reproductive health (SRH) humanitarian, working for nearly seven years with marginalized refugees and survivors of displacement.
 In her most recent role at Women’s Refugee Commission, Erin managed SRH grants and programs, including a post-rape care intervention for survivors of sexual violence in humanitarian settings.
 She also supported operations of an expert working group of SRH leaders, from community-based organizations in emergency settings to United Nations agencies.
 Passionate about the Middle East and North Africa, Erin also held a year-long fellowship in Morocco at the Hillary Clinton Center for Women’s Empowerment, the foremost English language research center on contemporary gender and women's rights issues in North Africa.